raspiblitz/raspiblitz/README.md

 * [When using Auto-Unlock, how much security do I lose?](FAQ.md#when-using-auto-unlock-how-much-security-do-i-lose)

-##### StaticChannelBackup on DropBox
+##### LND StaticChannelBackup on Nextcloud

 See [below on this README](README.md#backup-for-on-chain---channel-funds) for your Backup options to secure your funds against loss.
-Storing the encrypted Static Channel Backup file to your Dropbox account is an easy and secure way to do this.
+Storing the encrypted Static Channel Backup file to your Nextcloud account is an easy and secure way to do this.

+Nextcloud is an open-source project to host your own files: https://en.wikipedia.org/wiki/Nextcloud - in its basics its an open DropBox replacement ... but can do much much more.
+You can run it yourself or use a hosted Nextcloud server.
+Find free Nextcloud providers here to sign up: https://nextcloud.com/signup/

 ##### StaticChannelBackup on USB Drive

 You can connect a small extra USB drive to your RaspiBlitz (choose a small one up to 32GB - don't use second HDD or SSD here, that would drain too much power from the RaspiBlitz).
 On that USB drive your latest StaticChannelBackup will be stored - just in case your HDD gets an error.

+##### C-LIGHTNING NODE

+This needs to switched on to see the sub-settings options for c-lightning.
+If switched on it means the c-lighting node implementation is installed and running on your RaspiBlitz - it can run in parallel to LND.
+If activated you will find an additional option in the SSH Main Menu that offers you more options to operate the c-lightning node.
+Also under `SERVICES` some apps might just be available if c-lightning is activated.

+##### CL CLBOSS Automatic Node Manager

+TODO

-##### ZeroTier
+##### CL Wallet Encryption

-With ZeroTier you can add your RaspiBlitz to a software defined network - see for details: https://en.wikipedia.org/wiki/ZeroTier
+TODO

 #### SERVICES: Activate/Deactivate Services